qw245roar/stanford-faq/README.md

 # Prerequisites
 ## Obtain a Bot Identity Token
-Before you can connect to a ROAR contest via the Jupyter Notebook Quickstart, you will need to register your bot in the respective contest and obtain the bot identity token.
-You will then use this token which you will use to connect your Jupyter Notebooks to ROAR for the respective contest.
+Before you can connect to a ROAR contest via one of the provided Quickstart Jupyter Notebook, you will need complete below steps to register your bot in the contest you wish to enter.
-To obtain a bot identity, launch ROAR web application by browsing https://stanford-roar.com and logging in.
+1. Launch ROAR web application via https://stanford-roar.com and log in.
-Then, for each listed contest (i.e. Tutorial and DTCC): <br/>
-1. Click *Enter Bot* button to the right of the contest name and follow the bot creation wizard <br/>
+1. Click *View & Enter Your Bots* button to the right of the contest you wish to enter your bot in and follow the bot creation wizard <br/>
 1. Make sure to save your bot identity token generated for you at step 3.

 ## Review Contest Description
 Make sure to review the Contest Description page for the contest in which you want to enter your bot model.
-You can find it by browsing the [ROAR Contests](stanford-roar.com/#/contests) view and clicking the *View & Enter Your Bots* button to the right of the contest name.
+You can find it by browsing the [ROAR Contests](stanford-roar.com/#/contests) view and clicking the *Read Description* button to the right of the contest name.
 For DTCC contest, also make sure to review the protocol.md document included in the bot-tutorial-master download which covers the raw protocol for question and prediction messages in the DTCC contest.

 ## Getting started: running ROAR notebooks locally